andrsd/mesh-inspector/README.md

 ## Support

 If you are having issues, please let us know.
-We have [discussions](https://github.com/andrsd/mesh-inspector/discussions) located here on gihub.
+We have [discussions](https://github.com/andrsd/mesh-inspector/discussions) located here on github.

 ## License